microsoft/pxt-adafruit/docs/lessons/temperature.md

 # temperature blocks lesson

-measure the temperature on the BBC micro:bit.
+measure the temperature on the @boardname@.

 ## Topic